top of page

 Now I want to guide you through a simple practice.
 This is how we begin to release resistance—not by fighting it, but by breathing through it.
 You can do this wherever you are right now.
 Give yourself permission to pause.

-Now, as you breathe, I want you to notice where you're holding tension.
-Perhaps it's in your shoulders.
-Your jaw.
-Your stomach.
-Wherever it is, don't judge it.
+Now, as you breathe, notice where you’re holding tension.
+Perhaps it’s in your shoulders, your jaw, or your stomach.
+Wherever it is, don’t judge it.
 Just notice it.
 Acknowledge it.
-And with your next exhale, imagine breathing that tension out of your body.
+With your next exhale, imagine breathing that tension out of your body.

-Now I want you to bring to mind something you've been resisting.
-A situation.
-A change.
-A truth you've been fighting against.
-Don't force it—let it arise naturally.
+Now, bring to mind something you’ve been resisting.
+A situation, a change, or a truth you’ve been fighting against.
+Don’t force it—let it arise naturally.

 Stay here for as long as you need.
 When you’re ready, gently open your eyes and return to the room, carrying this sense of flow with you.